Healthy Food Resources

 - The Saint Paul - Ramsey County Food and Nutrition Commission is a forum for public and private stakeholders to assess how local food systems are operating.
 The group suggests policies, shares information, and provides access to safe, affordable, and nutritious foods.
 To attend meetings, contact Julie Sieber at 651-266-2515.

 - Local Food Resource Hubs Network are neighborhood networks of gardeners who come together to support each other in growing, cooking, preserving, and composting their own fresh produce.
 Gardeners, paying a small fee to become members, receive seeds, seedlings, tools, and access to low-cost workshops as well as become part of a dedicated and supportive community of people growing their own food.
-In 2012, Saint Paul started its first resource hub in the Hamline-Midway neighborhood.
 To join a hubs network or to start a new hub in your area, contact Gardening Matters.

 - Sister's Camelot distributes free, fresh organic produce and whole foods through a metro-wide Food Share program